esl/MongooseIM/doc/configuration/outgoing-connections.md

-MongooseIM can be configured to talk to external services like databases or HTTP servers in order to get or set the required data.
+MongooseIM can be configured to talk to external services like databases or HTTP servers.
-The interface for outgoing connections management was unified and is now available via the `outgoing_pools` config option for the following type of connections:
+The interface for outgoing connections management is available via the `outgoing_pools` config option for the following types of connections:

 * `cassandra` - pool of connections to Cassandra cluster
 * `riak` - pool of connections to Riak cluster